losbagos/totalmailboxdeath/README.md

 # on proxies

-i didnt implement a proxy, although for most selenium applications id highly recommend a proxy free proxies are unsafe. i recommend using a paid rotating proxy or using a tor alternative.
+i didnt implement a proxy, although for most selenium applications id highly recommend a proxy. free proxies are always unsafe. i recommend using a paid rotating proxy or using a tor alternative.

 # note